Public aid and government assistance from Florida DCF.

 Additional food can be provided by the SUNCAP program.
 This secondary resource is offered for residents who also receive public assistance from Supplemental Security Income (SSI).
 This service may be offered to people on SSI without any additional application, paperwork, or interview.
 Therefore eligibility can be immediate and streamlined.

 Women, Infant, Child (WIC) is another federal government funded program for lower income Women, Infants, and Children.
+It provides free baby or infant formula as well as medical care for pregnancy.
 The Florida WIC program provides the following resources at no cost to qualified individuals and families.
-Access healthy foods, breastfeeding support, nutrition education and counseling, as well as referrals for health care and medical services from the Department of Children and Families.
+Access healthy foods, breastfeeding support, nutrition education and counseling, as well as referrals from WIC for health care and medical services from the ACCESS Florida DCF program.

 - Florida KidCare can offer free or low cost public health insurance coverage for children from birth through age 18, even if the parent is employed.
 There are four main components of the program as indicated below.